Sensory integration therapy: Theoretical concepts

 Sensory integration theory is used to explain why individuals behave in particular ways, plan intervention to ameliorate particular difficulties, and predict how behavior will change as a result of intervention.
-Dr. Ayres defines sensory integration as the organization of an individual's senses for use.
-The brain’s ability to organize sensations supports a person in moving, learning, and reacting to situations appropriately.
+Ayres defines sensory integration as the organization of an individual's senses for use.
+The brain's ability to organize sensations supports a person in moving, learning, and reacting appropriately to situations.

-Individuals with sensory-processing difficulties often experience delayed or impeded typical behaviors and functioning as a result of interferences in neurological processing and integration of sensory inputs.
-Sensory dysfunction affects the neurological processing of sensory information and sensory systems which causes negative impacts on learning and development.
-Ayres Sensory Integration (ASI) highlights the critical influence that sensory-processing has on a child's growth and development.
-It contributes to the understanding of how sensation affects learning, social-emotional development, and neurophysiological processes, such as motor performance, attention, and arousal.
+Individuals with sensory-processing difficulties often experience delayed or impeded typical behaviors and functioning as a result of interference in the neurological processing and integration of sensory inputs.
+Sensory dysfunction affects the neurological processing of sensory information and sensory systems, negatively impacting learning and development.
+Ayres Sensory Integration (ASI) highlights the critical influence that sensory processing has on a child's growth and development.
+It contributes to understanding how sensation affects learning, social-emotional development, and neurophysiological processes such as motor performance, attention, and arousal.

-ASI has been studied by different professions on diverse levels, such as by occupational therapists and researchers as a foundation for occupational performance and participation, and by psychologists on a cellular level as multi-sensory integration.
+ASI has been studied by different professions at various levels.
+For example, occupational therapists and researchers have studied it as a foundation for occupational performance and participation, while psychologists have studied it at the cellular level as multisensory integration.

-As an intervention approach, it is used as "a clinical frame of reference for the assessment and treatment of people who have functional disorders in sensory processing".
+As an intervention approach, it is described as "a clinical frame of reference for the assessment and treatment of people who have functional disorders in sensory processing".